forter/security-101-for-saas-startups/readme.md

 #Contributing to this repository

 We welcome Pull Requests from Engineers that are working at a startup, which is also the target audience of this document.
 Try to keep it short and to the point.
-There is also some tention between keeping it pratical, and keeping it vendor neutral.
+There is also some tension between keeping it practical, and keeping it vendor neutral.
 We're open for suggestions.

 Thanks for Shahar Keidar, Avishai Ish-Shalom, Yogev Levi Shaked, Elad Shulman and Eliran Ben-Zikri for reviewing, commenting and helping out with writing the first version of this blog post